 Irritable Bowel Syndrome

 An estimated 10 to 20 percent of Americans experience symptoms of IBS, but only about 15 percent of those affected seek medical help.
+Irritable bowel syndrome symptoms can be different from person to person.
 Symptoms of IBS include:

 - Abdominal Pain